 With regard to the joint AU/UN peacekeeping operation, UNAMID, there were already signs of an improvement in the security situation in Darfur (probably linked to the expulsion of the principal rebel groups from the territory in 2017), and UNSCR 2429 (13 July 2018) welcomed the fact that the Government of Sudan and principal rebel groups in Darfur had announced unilateral cessations of hostilities.
 It also noted progress in the implementation of the DDPD.
 UNAMID has been undergoing a gradual drawdown in forces since early 2018, but there has been an ongoing debate among Security Council members on the pace of the drawdown.
 UNSCR 2525 (3 June 2020) extended the mandate of the force for only six months (to the end of December 2020), and called for the UN Secretary-General and the Chairperson of the AU to provide the Council with a Special Report assessing the security situation on the ground and making recommendations on “the appropriate course of action regarding the drawdown of UNAMID” by the end of October 2020.
 UNAMID’s mandate was terminated on 31 December 2020.

-With the drawdown of UNAMID forces to signal a new phase in its relationship with the country, the UN created a transitional assistance mission for Sudan (UNITAMS) in UNSCR 2524 (3 June 2020).
+With the drawdown of UNAMID forces to signal a new phase in its relationship with the country, the UN created a transitional assistance mission for Sudan (UNITAMS) in UNSCR 2524 (3 June 2020), whose mandate was terminated as of 31 December 2023 in UNSCR 2715 (1 December 2023).
 The transitional government signed a formal peace agreement with all of the major actors in the Darfur conflict (the Sudan Revolutionary Front Alliance, the Sudan Liberation Army and Movement, JEM, and the Minni Minnawi faction) on 29 August 2020.
-This was followed by the Juba Peace Agreement (JPA), 3 October 2020 between the Government of Sudan, the Sudan Revolutionary Front and the Sudan Liberation Movement-Minni Minawi.Holdout rebel group Sudan People’s Liberation Movement-North of Abdel Aziz al-Hilu 28 signed Declaration of Principles March 2021 with government in South Sudan’s capital Juba.
+This was followed by the Juba Peace Agreement (JPA) on 3 October 2020 between the Government of Sudan, the Sudan Revolutionary Front, and the Sudan Liberation Movement-Minni Minawi.Holdout rebel group Sudan People’s Liberation Movement-North of Abdel Aziz al-Hilu signed a Declaration of Principles on 28 March 2021 with government in South Sudan’s capital Juba.
 The 2023 PoE report concluded that the Darfurian armed movements that signed the JPA remained committed to it and that a major group outside the agreement had refrained from major military action against government forces.
 The report also concluded that the government also remained committed to the Agreement, employed intercommunal reconciliation agreements to facilitate local peacemaking, and began talks (the “Niamey Process”) with several non-signatory Darfurian movements operating from Libya.

 In April 2023, deadly fighting broke out between rival security forces of the military government.
-A longstanding power struggle between General al-Burhan, who leads Sudanese Armed Forces (SAF), and Mohamed “Hemedti” Hamdan Dagalo, who controls paramilitary Rapid Support Forces (RSF) broke out on Khartoum and subsequently spread to Darfur, reigniting intercommunal tensions in the region.
-The RSF forces intensified attacks in Darfur in May 2023, as it sought to control major cities in the region.
+A longstanding power struggle between General al-Burhan, who leads the Sudanese Armed Forces (SAF), and Mohamed “Hemedti” Hamdan Dagalo, who controls the paramilitary Rapid Support Forces (RSF) broke out in Khartoum and subsequently spread to Darfur, reigniting intercommunal tensions in the region.
+The RSF forces intensified attacks in Darfur in May 2023, as they sought to control major cities in the region.
 By July 2023, the RSF appeared to have gained the upper hand in Khartoum, but the situation was reversed by the end of August 2023.
-Ethnic targeting reportedly increased in Darfur, and diplomatic disarray (with multiple mediation efforts simultaneously underway) hindered peace efforts between the two sides.
+In November 2023, several key leaders of armed movements in Darfur, including Minni Minawi (Chair of the Sudan Liberation Army-Minni Minawi) and Gibril Ibrahim (Justice and Equality Movement Chair) declared their support for the SAF, indicating that armed groups splintered as different factions sided with either the RSF or the SAF.
+Ethnic recruitment and targeting reportedly increased in Darfur, especially by the RSF and local allies.
+Meanwhile, diplomatic disarray (with multiple mediation efforts simultaneously underway) hindered peace efforts between the two sides.

-UNSCR 2562 (February 2021) extended the UN sanctions regime for another year, requested a review of the situation in Darfur, and recommended that the Secretary-General, in consultation with the Panel of Experts establish benchmarks to guide the Security Council in its review of the sanctions.
-The slow pace of implementation of the Juba Peace Agreement was mentioned in the renewal of the sanctions regime in UNSCR 2620 (February 2022).
-The 2023 renewal of the regime in UNSCR 2676 (March 2023) encouraged the Government of Sudan “to take further steps to accelerate the process of full implementation of the JPA, including by establishing the Darfur regional disarmament, demobilization and reintegration (DDR) commission.
-The resolution also expressed the Council’s intention to review the sanctions measures in February 2024 in the light of progress achieved on the benchmarks.
+UNSCR 2562 (February 2021) extended the UN sanctions regime for another year, requested a review of the situation in Darfur, and recommended that the Secretary-General, in consultation with the Panel of Experts, establish benchmarks to guide the Security Council in its review of the sanctions.
+The slow pace of implementation of the 2020 Juba Peace Agreement was mentioned in the renewal of the sanctions regime in UNSCR 2620 (February 2022).
+The 2023 renewal of the regime in UNSCR 2676 (March 2023) encouraged the Government of Sudan “to take further steps to accelerate the process of full implementation of the JPA, including by establishing the Darfur regional disarmament, demobilization and reintegration (DDR) commission."
+The resolution also expressed the Council’s intention to review the sanctions measures in the light of progress achieved on the benchmarks.
+UNSCR 2725 (8 March 2024) expressed alarm at the ongoing conflict and deteriorating security situation amidst fighting in Darfur.
+The resolution also extended the measures of the sanctions regime, as did subsequent resolution UNSCR 2750 (11 September 2024).

 Over the course of the long episode, successive Panel of Experts reports have highlighted violations of the arms embargo by both the Government of Sudan and by rebel forces.
 The March 2020 report stated that the government continued to violate the arms embargo with transfers of weapons into Darfur and that rebel groups had access to arms from cooperation with factions fighting in neighboring Libya.
-In general terms, UN member states did not appear to be utilising end user certificates when making arms transfers to Sudan.
+In general terms, UN member states did not appear to be utilizing end user certificates when making arms transfers to Sudan.
 The 2022 PoE report repeated the criticism that the Sanctions Committee had not received any requests for exemptions or notifications of transfers and stated that the violation of the arms embargo continued.
 The 2023 report of the Panel concluded that “the proliferation of weapons and ammunition in Darfur intensified and continued to pose a serious threat to security there.”
+In January 2024, the Panel reported intensified fighting between RSF and SAF in Darfur, with high numbers of civilians being killed, and further noted recruitment campaigns by both conflict parties and the formation of new alliances with local groups.
+As the Panel noted in 2025, arms and ammunition continued to be transferred to Darfur by both major conflict parties.
+The RSF rely mainly on supply routes from Libya and Chad, while the SAF regularly drop weapons and ammunition by air in support of allied groups on the ground.
+As the International Crisis Group reported in June 2025, the RSF have successfully occupied the border triangle with Egypt and Libya, diversifying supply lines.
+The SAF have accused General Khalifa Haftar’s forces in Libya of transferring arms, likely originally delivered by the UAE, to the RSF.
+Haftar and the UAE deny the allegation.
+The SAF, for their part, are reportedly supplied with weapons by Turkey.

 Despite his indictment by the ICC in 2009, President Bashir travelled to ICC member states, including Uganda in May 2016 and Rwanda in July 2016, without the arrest warrant being enforced.
-However, the transitional government indicated in February 2020 and again in August of 2021 that it was prepared to hand over the former resident to the ICC to face trial for charges of genocide, war crimes, and crimes against humanity committed in Darfur.
-After the 2019 coup, he was imprisoned for corruption and faced a trial for orchestrating the 1989 coup that brought him to power.
-He was reportedly detained in a military hospital at the end of 2022 and remains in Sudan.
+However, the transitional government indicated in February 2020 and again in August of 2021 that it was prepared to hand over the former President to the ICC to face trial for charges of genocide, war crimes, and crimes against humanity committed in Darfur.
+After the 2019 coup, Bashir was imprisoned for corruption and faced a trial for orchestrating the 1989 coup that brought him to power.
+He remains in a medical facility in Sudan.

 Coerce all parties to the conflict (including the Government of Sudan) to fulfill their commitments, agree on a ceasefire, and reach a negotiated settlement to the conflict in Darfur.